bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 <!--more-->
 ```

-All new files contain this placeholder with a special [attribute](/doc/enhancing/attribute/howto) for the [first paragraph](/doc/page/standfirst) and the {$more} tag to mark this first paragraph as the page summary.
-You are encouraged to replace this placeholder with your summary now or later.
+This placeholder encourages you to always write a summary paragraph before publishing.
 It’s essential for cards and other page previews.

-Your content may be simple text without any markup in the beginning.
+Other than this first paragraph, your normal content may be simple text without any markup or attributes.

 As soon as you save your file, Hugo’s server will update your site in the browser.
 Should you make mistakes, Hugo will display a descriptive error message on its console or in the browser.

-[^1]: The templates for the file generation with `hugo new` are part of the theme.
+[^1]: The templates for the file generation with `hugo new` are called **archetypes** and part of the theme.
 But like any other theme template, we can override them.
 See the [Hugo docs](https://gohugo.io/content-management/archetypes/) if you want to create your own.

 [server]: https://gohugo.io/commands/hugo_server